Here are the best reasons to get a DragonFly Red over a Black!

 The v1.2 overall sounds cleaner, with more clarity than the original v1.0.

 The DragonFly red is the perfect solution that bridges the gap between audiophile and consumer.
-I demoed one and it sounds great with everything I paired it with: From the 63 Ohm Sony MDR V6, to the Audio Technica ATH M40x, to the 300 Ohm HD600.
+I’ve demoed one on many occassions and it seemingly sounds better and better the more I listen with it.
+It also sounds great with everything I paired it with: From the 63 Ohm Sony MDR V6, to the Audio Technica ATH M40x, to the 300 Ohm HD600.
 It’s the most powerful DAC in this series, and is like having a mini headphone amp in the palm of your hand.
 You just can’t go wrong with it.
 It transformed all of my music and will do the same for you.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.